-All of Weiler Abrasives products are made to the strictest quality standards and specifications and are designed to provide superior work performance and safe operation when used properly.
+All Weiler Abrasives products are made to the strictest quality standards and specifications and designed to provide superior work performance and safe operation when used correctly.

-Many manufacturers mark some safety warnings, recommendations and usage restrictions directly on the product.
+Many manufacturers directly mark some safety warnings, recommendations, and usage restrictions on the product.
 However, it is not always practical to include even the most limited safety information on the product itself.
-Therefore, the operator MUST READ and FOLLOW all instructions supplied in or on the product container as well as those marked on the product.
+Operators must READ and FOLLOW all instructions.
+They are provided in the product box and those marked on the product.

 Weiler power brushes and abrasives conform to all key international safety standards.
 All operators of abrasives and power brushes must comply with these safety standards.

 EN 12413 Safety requirements for Bonded abrasive products

 EN 13743 Safety requirements for Coated abrasive products